codeballet/cs50ai-parser/README.md

 As may be seen in the code, the project currently contains an extremely small collection of words, stored in the `TERMINALS` variable.
 Moreover, the collection of context-free grammar rules is also very limited, stored in the `NONTERMINALS` variable.

-The collections of `TERMINALS` and `NONTERMINALS` is just about big enough to parse the sentences provided in the project, stored as a collection of files in the `./sentences/` directory.
+The collections of `TERMINALS` and `NONTERMINALS` is just about big enough to parse the sentences provided with the project, stored as a collection of files in the `./sentences/` directory.
 In case you would like to parse other sentences, please do expand the content of the `TERMINALS` and the `NONTERMINALS` variables.

 ## Intellectual Property Rights